Taxes. Like them or not, they are going to haunt the presidential candidates in the upcoming election.

-According to the New York Times, all of the Democratic candidates have signaled that they would support keeping in place the tax cuts for middle class Americans, generally thought of as those with annual income less than $200,000.
-Similarly, the candidates seem to agree that they will not advocate for repeal of the federal estate tax.
+According to the New York Times, all of the Democratic candidates have signaled that they would support keeping in place the tax cuts for middle-class Americans, generally thought of as those with annual income less than $200,000.
+Similarly, the candidates seem to agree that they will not advocate for the repeal of the federal estate tax.

 As to the specifics?
 I guess we’ll have to wait and see.